uvalib/monorepo/src/authorTitleIndex.md

 *Great Spanish Stories*, ed.
 Angel Flores (1956) 482

 *Great Tales of Terror and the Supernatural,* ed.
-Herbert A. Wise andnPhyllis Fraser (1947) G73
+Herbert A. Wise and Phyllis Fraser (1947) G73

 *Great Tales of the American West*, ed.
 Harry E. Maule (1945) 378